 Explore - solving the problem right

 Implement - next step: full design ahead

 Creating a vision for “an economically vibrant, whole community serving, and authentically Zionsville experience” began by engaging Zionsville community members and residents.
 The Town of Zionsville involved the public in the development of a framework for future development in the ZGA.

 As part of the engagement with community members and residents (stakeholders), the project team held in-person and online listening sessions for the citizens of Zionsville to provide input on the direction of development within the area.
 Individual interviews were also conducted with property owners, business owners, and community-based organizations located around the ZGA.
 Discussions with developers that have had experience working in, or would like to work in, this area were also facilitated.

-ZGA consultants are finalizing the data collected from the listening sessions and stakeholder interviews.
+DELV and TPMA are finalizing the collected data from the survey, listening sessions and stakeholder interviews.
 In the summer of 2021, it is expected that the results of the study and data gathering will be presented to the community.
 The study will represent the first step toward achieving the Town’s goals for the ZGA, but this is only the beginning.